paritytech/substrate/utils/frame/benchmarking-cli/src/block/README.md

 <sup>(Also works for Kusama, Westend and Rococo)</sup>

-Suppose you have either a synced Polkadot node or downloaded a snapshot from [Polkachu].
+Suppose you either have a synced Polkadot node or downloaded a snapshot from [Polkachu].
-This example uses a pruned ParityDB snapshot from 2022-4-19 with the last block being 9939462.
+This example uses a pruned ParityDB snapshot from the 2022-4-19 with the last block being 9939462.
-For pruned snapshots you need to know the number of the best block (to be improved [here]).
+For pruned snapshots you need to know the number of the last block (to be improved [here]).
-Archive nodes can use any block range.

-Pruned snapshots normally store the last 256 blocks.
+Pruned snapshots normally store the last 256 blocks, archive nodes can use any block range.

-In this example we will benchmark just the last 10 blocks for brevity:
+In this example we will benchmark just the last 10 blocks:
 ```sh
 cargo run --profile=production -- benchmark block --from 9939453 --to 9939462 --db paritydb
 ```

+Output:
 ```pre
 Block 9939453 with     2 tx used   4.57% of its weight (    26,458,801 of    579,047,053 ns)
 Block 9939454 with     3 tx used   4.80% of its weight (    28,335,826 of    590,414,831 ns)